This post contains affiliate links. Read our Disclaimer for more info.

 Pro tip: A large entryway board or chalk board can be used to announce your ceremony.
 If you want to include details which would’ve been printed in a program, you can include that on the board, too.
 Plus it looks more trendy and organized.

 We have mentioned how you can cut your wedding stationery costs in half by using a wedding website.
 And you can build gorgeous ones for free.
-Here are some sites worth checking out for building a wedding website (don’t worry, their very user friendly!):
+Here are some sites worth checking out for building a wedding website (don’t worry, they are very user friendly!):

 - The Knot